xubiuit/input_widget/int_range_widget/README.rst

 =======================
-Percentage Range Widget
+Integer Range Widget
 =======================
-This project aims to create percentage range for input
+This project aims to create integer range for input

 Contact
 =======